flawnson/Fulcrum-Gateway/README.md

 SMTP_USERNAME="username for smtp service you're using" SMTP_PASSWORD="password for smtp service you're using" SMTP_SERVER="smtp server host"
-SENDER_EMAIL="the sender email (ex: hello@fiefoe.com)"
-TWILIO_ACCOUNT_SID="twilio account sid"
-TWILIO_AUTH_TOKEN="twilio auth token"
-TWILIO_PHONE_NUMBER="phone number used to send out SMS" REDIS_IP="ip for redis, for local it's just 127.0.0.1" REDIS_PORT"port for redis, for local (and most cases) it's just 6379" REDIS_URL="the redis connection url used in ioredis (locally is: redis://:@127.0.0.1:6379)"
+SENDER_EMAIL="the sender email, which must be authorized by the SMTP service (ex: hello@fiefoe.com)" TWILIO_ACCOUNT_SID="twilio account sid" TWILIO_AUTH_TOKEN="twilio auth token" TWILIO_PHONE_NUMBER="phone number used to send out SMS" REDIS_URL="the redis connection url used in ioredis (locally is: redis://:@127.0.0.1:6379)"
 ```